atrisovic/clir-webinar/keynote.md

-# Keynote: Computational Reproducibility vs Transparency: Is it FAIR enough?
+# Keynote: Computational Reproducibility vs. Transparency: Is It FAIR Enough?

 ## Abstract